 The Joinless Join empowers you to creatively overcome the limits of a standard Join or Merge and enables you to expand the power of SAS Enterprise Guide in a new way.
-The Power To Know when to utilize and how to design a Joinless Join sets off The Power To Create tables based upon dependencies, indirect relationships, or no relationships at all which leads to The Power To Automate projects even when tables cannot be directly joined or merged.
-(Try saying that statement really fast for fun 3.)
+The Power To Know how to design a Joinless Join sets off The Power To Create tables based upon dependencies, indirect relationships, or no relationships at all which leads to The Power To Automate projects even when tables cannot be directly joined or merged $\sim$ $\circlearrowleft$ try saying that statement really fast for fun $\circlearrowleft$ !

 The Joinless Join bridges the research impasse you experience when needing to combine data from SAS tables which do not contain like columns or the same variable name.
-New worlds of table creations, calculations, validations, and filtrations have opened up to greatly expand your data transformation and analysis toolkit.
-Begin thinking about how you can benefit from the power and the versatility of the Joinless Join.
+New worlds of table creations, calculations, validations, filtrations, and PROC REPORTing have opened up to greatly expand your data transformation and analysis toolkit.
+Begin thinking about how you can benefit from the power and versatility of the Joinless Join.